Positional Attention: Expressivity and Learnability of Algorithmic Computation: Expressivity results

 \subsection{Softmax patterns using positional attention}

 We conclude the discussion on expressivity by showing a final, standalone, result, namely that the positional attention architecture in \Cref{eq:attn} can represent any softmax pattern.
-We begin by stating the definition of the row-wise softmax transformation for a matrix $\mathbf{X} \in \RR^{p\times q}$:
+This result is further discussed in \Cref{app:failure} regarding reasons for poor out-of-distribution performance by standard Transformers.